AritroSaha10/TIJ2O0-Arduino-Labs/README.md

 # TIJ2O0 Arduino Labs
-All of my labs for the TIJ2O0 course at John Fraser Secondary School
+All of my Arduino labs that I worked on for my TIJ2O0 course.